mars-7/legislation/docs/foundation_code/penal_code/criminal_articles/article_three.md

 		</ol>
 		<li>Assault on a subject by a guard or operative</li>
 		<ol type="i">
-			<li>a person who violates this subject to any of the following as per the directive of the Ethics Committee and departmental superiors:</li>
+			<li>a person who violates this with malice subject to any of the following as per the directive of the Ethics Committee and departmental superiors:</li>
 			<ul>
 				<li>on the first offence:</li>
 				<ul>